Using the CASE Statement

 Update with Case statement in set clause

-The CASE WHEN expression is quite often used with the SUM() function for more complex reporting.
+The CASE WHEN expression is often combined with aggregates such as SUM() for conditional reporting.

-How does it work?
-The CASE expression assigns values according to the specified conditions and then the SUM function sums all those values.
+In this scenario, CASE assigns values according to the specified conditions, and SUM totals those values.

 SELECT COUNT(*) AS TotalCount,